Apoptosis: Defective pathways

-The many different types of apoptotic pathways contain a multitude of different biochemical components, many of them not yet understood.
+The various types of apoptotic pathways contain a multitude of different biochemical components, many of them not yet understood.
 As a pathway is more or less sequential in nature, removing or modifying one component leads to an effect in another.
 In a living organism, this can have disastrous effects, often in the form of disease or disorder.
-A discussion of every disease caused by modification of the various apoptotic pathways would be impractical, but the concept overlying each one is the same: The normal functioning of the pathway has been disrupted in such a way as to impair the ability of the cell to undergo normal apoptosis.
-This results in a cell that lives past its "use-by date" and is able to replicate and pass on any faulty machinery to its progeny, increasing the likelihood of the cell's becoming cancerous or diseased.
+A discussion of every disease caused by modification of the various apoptotic pathways would be impractical, but the underlying concept is the same: The normal functioning of the pathway has been disrupted in such a way as to impair the ability of the cell to undergo normal apoptosis.
+This results in a cell that lives past its "use-by date" and can replicate and pass on any faulty machinery to its progeny, increasing the likelihood of the cell's becoming cancerous or diseased.

 A recently described example of this concept in action can be seen in the development of a lung cancer called NCI-H460.
 The X-linked inhibitor of apoptosis protein (XIAP) is overexpressed in cells of the H460 cell line.
-XIAPs bind to the processed form of caspase-9 and suppress the activity of apoptotic activator cytochrome c, therefore overexpression leads to a decrease in the number of proapoptotic agonists.
+XIAPs bind to the processed form of caspase-9 and suppress the activity of apoptotic activator cytochrome c; therefore, overexpression leads to a decrease in the number of proapoptotic agonists.
 As a consequence, the balance of anti-apoptotic and proapoptotic effectors is upset in favour of the former, and the damaged cells continue to replicate despite being directed to die.
 Defects in regulation of apoptosis in cancer cells occur often at the level of control of transcription factors.
 As a particular example, defects in molecules that control transcription factor NF-κB in cancer change the mode of transcriptional regulation and the response to apoptotic signals, to curtail dependence on the tissue that the cell belongs.
 This degree of independence from external survival signals, can enable cancer metastasis.

 Dysregulation of p53

 The tumor-suppressor protein p53 accumulates when DNA is damaged due to a chain of biochemical factors.
-Part of this pathway includes alpha-interferon and beta-interferon, which induce transcription of the p53 gene, resulting in the increase of p53 protein level and enhancement of cancer cell-apoptosis. p53 prevents the cell from replicating by stopping the cell cycle at G1, or interphase, to give the cell time to repair, however it will induce apoptosis if damage is extensive and repair efforts fail.
+Part of this pathway includes alpha-interferon and beta-interferon, which induce transcription of the p53 gene, resulting in the increase of p53 protein level and enhancement of cancer cell-apoptosis. p53 prevents the cell from replicating by stopping the cell cycle at G1, or interphase, to give the cell time to repair; however, it will induce apoptosis if damage is extensive and repair efforts fail.
 Any disruption to the regulation of the p53 or interferon genes will result in impaired apoptosis and the possible formation of tumors.